What are Selective Schools?

 The exam covers mathematics, general ability, reading and writing.
 Practice makes perfect and the selective schools exam is no exception.
 It covers topics and questions that students may not have had exposure to in their primary school classes.
 As such, extra material to cover, combined with self learning and practice exams outside of the classroom can provides immense benefit to a student’s’ confidence and readiness.
 Both of which are critical factors when it comes to performance on the day of the exam.
 Practice helps alleviate nervousness as the student’s would be familiar with exam conditions and the difficulty of the questions.

 Good Performance in Year 4 and 5

 What is commonly forgotten about the entry in selective schools is that a third of a student’s marks are also sourced from their primary school assessment scores.
-Their performance in Mathematics and English (English includes also Writing) from year 4 till the end of year 5 is provided by their primary schools.
-These scores are based on their performance on their individual school’s curriculum and each school have the discretion to set their own academic criteria.
+Their performance in Mathematics and English (English also includes Writing) from year 4 till the end of year 5 is provided by their primary schools.
+These scores are based on their performance on their individual school’s curriculum and each school has the discretion to set their own academic criteria.
 It is important to maintain good academic records in Year 4 and Year 5.

 How is the Final Mark Calculated

 The exam is scored out of 300 and is a combination of a student’s marks from the selective schools exam and their primary schools assessment scores.

 The school mark is moderated to the averages of the selective school exams before they are combined to give a total out of 300.

 Why Choose a Selective School over other Schools